-On May 1, 2017, the Company entered into an Stock Purchase Agreement (the "Stock Agreement") with DILlsym Services, Inc ("DILlsym").
-On June 1 2016, the Company consummated the acquisition of all outstanding equity interests of DILlsym pursuant to the terms of the Stock Agreement, with DILlsym becoming a wholly owned subsidiary of the Company.
-We believe the combination of Simulations Plus and DILlsym provides substantial future potential based on the complementary strengths of each of the companies.
+On May 1, 2017, the Company entered into a Stock Purchase Agreement (the "Stock Agreement") with DILIsym Services, Inc ("DILIsym").
+On June 1, 2017, the Company consummated the acquisition of all outstanding equity interests of DILIsym pursuant to the terms of the Stock Agreement, with DILIsym becoming a wholly owned subsidiary of the Company.
+We believe the combination of Simulations Plus and DILIsym provides substantial future potential based on the complementary strengths of each of the companies.

-Under the terms of the Stock Agreement, as described below, the Company will pay the former shareholders of DILlsym total consideration of approximately \$10,463,000.
+Under the terms of the Stock Agreement, as described below, the Company will pay the former shareholders of DILIsym total consideration of approximately \$10,463,000.

 On June 1, 2017, the Company paid the former shareholders of DILIsym a total of \$4,515,982, which included a \$4,000,000 initial payment and a preliminary working capital payment of \$515,982.
-Additional working capital adjustments of \$247,328 are due under the agreement and will be paid subsequent to August 31, 2017.
+An additional working capital adjustments of \$247,328 was due under the agreement and was paid subsequent in FY 2018.

-Within three business days following the eighteen month anniversary of acquisition, May 1, 2017, (the date of the Stock Agreement) and subject to any offsets, the Company will pay the former shareholders of DILIsym a total of \$1,000,000.
+Within three business days following the eighteen-month anniversary of acquisition, May 1, 2017, (the date of the Stock Agreement) and subject to any offsets, the Company will pay the former shareholders of DILIsym a total of \$1,000,000.
 The agreement calls for Earn-out payments up to an additional \$5,000,000 based on a formula of pre-tax earnings over the next three years.
 The Earn-out liability has been recorded at fair value.